 When Lao-Tzu says, “The Master doesn’t talk, he acts,” this gets right to the heart of the facilitation style I’ve developed.
 There is a way to influence and educate through emanation and demonstration.
 Emanation is about the influence of your presence itself and the way others will “entrain” to your inner state (if it’s the strongest signal in the room).
 Demonstration is more obvious, but it only really works if it is 100% genuine on your part.
 This Use-Of-Self method will require you to lead with your own vulnerability - indeed to be the most vulnerable person in the room.

 What the Program Entails

-The first Facilitation Apprenticeship Cohort will consist of about 6-7 people.
-Before beginning practice, Apprentices will watch the Facilitation Training video, where I have outlined what I see as the essential skills of facilitation.
+Each Facilitation Apprenticeship Cohort will consist of about 6-7 people.
+Before beginning practice, Apprentices will read the documents contained in the “Files” section of our Private Facebook Group, where I have outlined what I see as the essential skills of facilitation.
 This will help you get clear on where the fence is, how to hold your seat so long as we’re inside it, and what to do when we veer outside it.

-My commitment is to debrief every practice session you have with you, and to address specific facilitation questions and skills as they come up in your own learning process.
+My commitment is to respond to your specific facilitation questions as they come up in your learning process.
 T-Group practice brings up a lot of personal stuff all by itself, and facilitation brings up even more.
 My commitment is to guide and support you not only through the intellectual learning and skills acquisition, but also in the inner journey that’s required to be able to bring groups through a collective, transformative experience in a skillful way.
-I will provide this support via the Facebook group only, and you are welcome to create additional posts about what is coming up for you beyond the Primary Learning and the Primary Question.
-Should you decide you need additional or 1-1 support, I will be available to help you decide what you need and find it.
+I will provide this support via the Facebook group only, and you are welcome to create additional posts about what is coming up for you beyond the Primary Question.

 Facilitation practice at T-Group events, access to the private Facebook group, and facilitation training and mentorship from me are all free.